AzureAiDevs/hub/website/src/pages/roadmap/30days.md

 If you haven't already, then register for the [Microsoft AI and Machine Learning Tech Newsletter](https://aka.ms/azure-ai-dev-newsletter).

 We're also publishing an [AiMonthly](/hub/ai-update) blog with the latest Azure AI and Azure AI community news.
 If you want to share a project or an upcoming event, please [submit it here](https://github.com/AzureAiDevs/hub/discussions/categories/call-for-content).
-The news will also be available via the [AiMonthly RSS feed](https://azureaidevs.github.io/hub/ai-update/rss.xml).
+The newsletter will also be available via the [AiMonthly RSS feed](https://azureaidevs.github.io/hub/ai-update/rss.xml).

 ## Azure AI Skills Challenge